INDIA OFFICIALLY REQUIRES REGISTRATION OF ALL NON-NOTIFIED DEVICES

 On February 11th, 2020 the Ministry of Health and Family Welfare published the Medical Device Rules, 2020 as an amendment to the Medical Device Rules, 2017 providing for the voluntary registration of all non-Notified medical devices over a 18-month period with the Central Drugs Standard Control Organization (CDSCO).
 These Medical Device Rules, 2020 will come into full effect on April 1, 2020.
+The 18-month voluntary phase starts from April 1, 2020 and ends on October 1, 2021.
+There is likely to be a new online portal for the voluntary phase.

 Asia Actual is available to answer questions or help register your devices when the new requirements take effect.
 Contact us to arrange an initial conversation.